sapnasharmanaresh/blood-bank/posts/2012-11-01-smurf-and-using-sass-extend.markdown

     // + styles that are specific to the form
 ```

-Here we have an example where we would like a from with a submit button to inherit the styles from <code>.m-button_call-to-action</code> without having to explicitly and verbosely adding that additional class to the markup.
+Here we have an example where we would like a form with a submit button to inherit the styles from <code>.m-button_call-to-action</code> without having to explicitly and verbosely add that additional class to the markup.
 Using <code>@extend</code> here seems to make sense.

 The problem here is, that <code>@extend</code> will copy the complete(**!**) extending selector (<code>.m-form .m-form--button</code>) anywhere(**!**) you used the extended selector (<code>.m-button_call-to-action</code>).
 In addition, since that selector is using <code>@extend</code> itself (called [chaining extends](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#chaining_extends)), it will actually also copy the original selector to anywhere that extended selector (<code>.m-button</code>) is used.
 So even if we assume that the nobody is going change this code again and only these two modules are affected, it already increases complexity significantly and will also have a negative impact on our Sass compilation times.